 - Look more closely at the housing and dining options.
 Do they feel lackluster?

 - Make a list of the pros and cons of the colleges you are considering so you can compare them using the same criteria.

 Compare award letters

 After you’ve sent out your applications and if you receive multiple acceptance letters, you may be tempted to accept your first-choice college but before you do that, it is advisable to compare the offer letters from all the colleges.

 Compromises and sacrifices are expected

 Even a dream school will have some drawbacks.
 It can be helpful to rank criteria in a certain way.
 What are you willing to give up?
-What will you trade in?
-If a school has an amazing marketing program and is an ideal location, but doesn’t have a football team—is that worth it?
-You’ll have to make a few compromises, but in the end you’ll have the ideal school in mind.
+What will you trade-in?
+Let’s say a school has an amazing marketing program and is an ideal location, but doesn’t have a football team.
+Is that worth it?
+You’ll have to make a few compromises, but in the end, you’ll have the ideal school in mind.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!